Learning Outcomes

 - The Equality Act 2010 protects nine characteristics: age, disability, gender reassignment, marriage/civil partnership, pregnancy/maternity, race, religion or belief, sex, and sexual orientation.

-- Firms can be vicariously liable for unlawful acts of employees unless they took reasonable steps to prevent them.
+- Firms can be vicariously liable for unlawful acts of employees unless they took all reasonable steps to prevent them.

 Key Terms and Concepts